curefate/Dialogue/README.md

 $myname = "Amy"
 ```

-Variabels can be embed in string by using `{}`, in this case they will be convert to string automatically.
+Variables can be embed in string by using `{}`, in this case they will be convert to string automatically.

 ```
 Amy "My name is {$Amy}!"
 ```

-You can access these variabels by `RuntimeEnv.Variables.Get(string varName)`.
+You can access these variables by `RuntimeEnv.Variables.Get(string varName)`.

 ### Call Statement